TWS (group): 2024: Debut with Sparkling Blue and Summer Beat!

 Producer and Pledis Entertainment CEO Han Sung-soo spearheaded the production for TWS's debut EP Sparkling Blue, which was released on January 22, 2024, following the release of the pre-release track "Oh MyMy:7s" from the album.
 Aiming to establish "boyhood pop" with Sparkling Blue, the album was led by the single "Plot Twist", which discussed the "thrill of a first encounter".
 Just twenty-three days after debut, they took their first music show win on Show Champion.

 On May 3, Pledis announced that TWS would release a new album in early June.
 On May 23, the group released a video titled "Our Memories: Now" and revealed the album release date to be on June 24.
 Four days later, the group revealed Summer Beat! as the title of their second EP.
 TWS released the pre-release track "Hey!
 Hey!" on June 5, and their second EP along with its single "If I'm S, Can You Be My N?" on June 24.
 The EP was commercially successful, selling over 500,000 copies.

 Last Bell, TWS's first single album and third release of 2024, was announced on November 4, with a teaser video uploaded to the band's official YouTube channel.
 The project was released on November 25.

-In April 21, 2025, TWS released their third EP, Try with Us.
+On April 21, 2025, TWS released their third EP, Try with Us.
 Their fourth EP, Play Hard, was released on October 13, led by the single "Head Shoulders Knees Toes".

 Public image

-Pledis Entertainment introduced TWS as a "next generation" group with the goal of establishing a new genre called "boyhood pop," which focuses on capturing the daily stories of its members.
+Pledis Entertainment introduced TWS as a "next generation" group with the goal of establishing a new genre called "boyhood pop", which focuses on capturing the daily stories of its members.
 Since their debut, the group presents a musical and visual style that captures the male youth experience, as their music addresses universal themes and presents a relatable image that appeals to a broader audience.
 The songs on their first mini-album, Sparkling Blue, reflect daily stories and emotions that young people can identify with.
 Pop culture critic Kim Do-heon noted that the group's success was attributed to the "three-part narrative around the theme of school youth growth", which helped to shape their musical identity and success in their debut.